duke-lungmap-team/dlt-scratch/progress.md

 6. Explore patterns with statistical analysis of discovered image segments (with Kingshuk)
   - [ ] Cross-sectional analysis of counts and distributions
   - [ ] Longitudinal analysis of counts and distributions

+## Week of Jan 23rd
+- Augmented image training set for bronchioles and blood vessels (Lina)
+  - Method 1: Rotated image in 90^\circ, 180\circ, 270&deg
+  - Method 2: Random transformed (shift, rescale, shear, zoom, flip, rotation) by making use of features in Keras.
+- Training classifier with the augmented training set.